Trying to Find Military Schools for Girls in Colorado?

 A lot of emphasis at LGA is placed on character building and values.
 Education also takes a priority position, because LGA know that academic performance commonly slips when other difficulties creep into life.
 It offers a fully accredited school.

-Teens at Lakeland Grace participate in a multitude of activities, with each one designed for growth.
+Teens at Lakeland Girls participate in a multitude of activities, with each one designed for growth.
 A structured schedule and daily chores teach discipline and responsibility, while intramural sports and outdoor events keep teens active and build positive character traits.
 Girls become well-rounded individuals as they try activities from choir to sewing to community service and cultural events.

 More Information About Military Schools for Girls